PramodKumarYadav/db-test/README.md

 ```

 > [!IMPORTANT]
-> From each test, you can go to detailed reports by clicking on the expand button as shown in below image.
+> From each test, you can go to detailed reports by clicking on the icons as shown in below image.

 ![detailed-reports](./images/detailed-reports-from-allure.png)